 7: Chickens have three eyelids

 Yep, it’s true.
 Chickens have two eyelids that close when the chicken is dozing but neither of those eyelids are intended for blinking.
 For blinking, chickens actually have a third eyelid that is specially reserved for the purpose.
 This third eyelid is a very unique, semi-transparent membrane that slides over the visible surface of the eye when needed.
+However, this third eyelid is located at the front of the chicken’s eye (towards the beak).
+You can see a hen mid-blink below.

 8: You can make chickens close their eyes.